FateScript/experiments/README.md

 ## Philosophy

-Here is of my philosophy of building this project, hope it could help you to build your own repo.
+Here's my philosophy of building this project, hope it could help you to build your own repo.

 * The best way to understand a concept that you are not familiar with is to implement it.
 * Three steps to reinvent a wheel: